 Application of AR and VR in industry

 In 2019, an exploratory study “Developing Maintenance Skills” was carried out by two students from the Industrial Engineering & Management program at Avans University of Applied Sciences into the application of AR and VR in the industry.
 In this project, Fujifilm, Tata Steel and Kuehne + Nagel investigated the impact of new technologies on mechanics and what skills they lack to apply the technology in the professional field.
 This study found that Augmented Reality (AR) is more commonly used in companies than Virtual Reality (VR), which is considered more suitable for training sessions than work performance.
 The companies involved see that their technicians (usually with secondary vocational education and 40+) are not familiar with data analysis techniques and reading more complex dashboards.
 AR applications have not yet started, as the technology is relatively expensive to purchase and does not yet provide sufficient added value.
-Most companies have started pilots to participate on a smaller scale.
+Most companies have started pilots to participate on a smaller scale

 Fieldbit app pilot

 The first experiments with AR have been conducted based on exploratory research.
 The Fieldbit App was used for this.
 The research was carried out by three students from the Industrial Engineering & Management program at Avans University of Applied Sciences.
 A pilot has been conducted to observe how technicians from Stork and Kuehne + Nagel react to the use of the Fieldbit App.
 The Fieldbit App is an application that functions as a helpdesk.
 This app includes various functions such as chatting, video calling, photo camera, AR functions, etc. The pilot aimed to observe which skills the employees master and which they lack.
 To do this, a suitable scenario has been devised together with Actemium using the app in Actemium’s Skills lab.
-Unfortunately, this pilot could not be physically carried out due to circumstances surrounding COVID-19.
+Unfortunately, this pilot could not be physically carried out due to circumstances of COVID-19.
 An alternative scenario has been devised to allow the tests to continue.
 The new scenario was carried out by telephone.
 That is why it was decided to set up a relatively simple scenario and focus on the functionalities within the Fieldbit App and not the scenario itself.
 The test related to a defective coffee machine.

 Before the pilots, a survey was held among the technicians to see what knowledge they already have.
 These surveys show that almost all employees are already familiar with applications and use them in daily life.
 Half of the employees surveyed only know what AR & VR is, and only about 30% are aware of the skills that these technologies can offer.
 The vast majority of employees are willing to acquire knowledge in the future.